 Each experiment will involve 30 to 40 hours work and will be equivalent to one unit of Further Work.
-The E1 and E2 sessions are run in the Michaelmas and Lent terms respectively, with individual experiments starting on the first, third and fifth Mondays in Term.
+The E1 and E2 sessions are run in the Michaelmas and Lent terms respectively, with individual experiments starting on the second and fifth Thursdays in Term.
 The details of these sessions will be announced during registration at the start of term.
 E1 is assessed during the Michaelmas Term so that any appropriate advice and constructive criticism can be given before a decision has to be taken on whether or not to offer E2.
-Students opting for E2 only after taking the TP1 examination are likely to be allocated to E2b or E2c.
-No student is allowed to offer more than two units of experimental investigation or to take two experiments in one term.
+Students opting for E2 only after taking the TP1 examination are likely to be allocated to E2b.
+No student is permitted to offer more than two units of experimental investigation.